InfiniBrains/Awesome-GameDev-Resources/portfolio/04-communication/README.md

 - Position Fit
     - They are going to search if your portfolio showcase experience in the same area of what they are looking for the specific position they received.
 Usually they will look for specific keywords for the requirements list;
 - Company fit
-    - They take count on your expressed ideas, stated goals, tone, alignment and supporting projects to evaluate your future evolution inside the company;
+    - They take count on your expressed ideas, stated goals, tone, alignment and supporting projects to evaluate your future evolution inside the company; ex. https://wa.aws.amazon.com/wat.pillars.wa-pillars.en.html
 - Passion
     - Passionate developers tend to express projects they are proud of.
 The description of the projects are mostly achievement-based.
 Ex.: more than X million downloads.
 This example showcases that you were part of something huge, and it is easily understandable.
     - There is a high correlation on high performant people that they usually shine in side-projects or even hobbies.
 So they look for it.
 Ex.: Google encourages employees to devote 20% of their time to hobbies or skill-building.